TrueNASTrueNAS Nightly Development Documentation

 5 Confirm Options

-Before creating a new certificate, configure a new CA if you do not already have one on your system.
-Creating a internal certificate requires a CA exist on the system.
+Before you create a new certificate, configure a new CA if you do not already have one on your system.
+Creating an internal certificate requires a CA to exist on the system.

 Many of the settings in the Add Certificate wizard are the same as those in the Add CA and Add Certificate Signing Request wizards.